adamklingbaum/3pl-ify/README.md

 #### Stock Levels

 Stock Levels allow you to allocate items of inventory to specific warehouses.
-A StockLevel represent a number of units a specific item in a specific warehouse.
+A StockLevel represent a number of units of a specific item in a specific warehouse.

 1. Create a StockLevel
 2. Create an adjustment to the inventory level for an existing StockLevel